What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Proposed competency framework for responsible AI practitioners

 \subsection{Director}

-The job descriptions dataset has four postings for director positions and two of the expert interviewees have directorship roles.
-As expected, the number of this positions in this occupation category is limited in industry as reflected from what we found.
-However, the collected data paint a clear picture of the responsibilities of this group and the required competencies.
-According to the job postings, director responsibilities include at least three of the following: a) lead the operationalization of AI ethics principles, b) provide strategic direction and roadmap towards enterprise-wide adoption and application of ethical principles and decision frameworks, and c) build internal capacity for AI ethics practice and governance.
-The data from the two expert interviews reflects the roles in the job postings.
-The key difference is that the interviewees scope out the range of these responsibilities differently within their organization.
-Depending on the nature of the organization and their need to incorporate AI ethics practices, some of these responsibilities are small or large in scope.
-For example, a director within a technology start-up will only be able to commit limited amount of time to operationalizing AI ethics principles and building internal capacity compared to a director within a larger technology company.
+The job descriptions dataset has 4 postings for director positions and 2 of the expert interviewees have directorship roles.
+According to the job postings, director responsibilities include at least three of the following: a) lead the operationalization of \ac{AI} ethics principles, b) provide strategic direction and roadmap towards enterprise-wide adoption and application of ethical principles and decision frameworks, and c) build internal capacity for \ac{AI} ethics practice and governance.
+Depending on the nature of the organization and its need to incorporate \ac{AI} ethics practices, these responsibilities vary in scope.
+For example, a director within a technology start-up will only be able to commit \textit{"limited amount of time to operationalizing \ac{AI} ethics principles and building internal capacity"} compared to a director within a larger technology company.

-\paragraph{Skills} According to the job postings the key skill for being a director is having the ability to build strong relationship with a broad community that help define and promote best practice standards of AI ethics.
-With this strong relationship, the director can effectively their technical skills/know-how with their management skills and policy/standards knowledge to develop strategic plans for the company.

-\paragraph{Qualifications} Experience in directing and leading teams is the most important qualifier for taking these roles.
-Particularly experience in directing and incorporating social responsibility practices within technology companies is highly valued for such positions.
-Only one job posting specifies an educational qualification of having a bachelor ideally related to related to policy development and implementation.
+\paragraph{Skills and qualifications} According to the job postings, the key skill for being a director is having the ability to build a strong relationship with a broad community that helps define and promote best practice standards of \ac{AI} ethics.
+An ideal director can effectively pair their technical skills/know-how with their management skills and policy/standards knowledge to develop strategic plans for the company.
+Experience in directing and leading teams, particularly in social responsibility practices within technology companies is highly valued for such positions.
+Only one job posting specifies an educational (a bachelor's related to policy development and implementation).
 Others only highlight experience.
-The two interviews each held a masters degree in business and information systems.
-They also had extensive industry experience which was not directly in AI ethics.
-However, their experience had allowed them to translate policy within a technology application.
+The two interviewees hold master's degrees in business and information systems respectively.
+They also had extensive industry experience that was not directly in \ac{AI} ethics.
+However, their experience involved \textit{"translation of policy within a technology application"}.